GitKraken.dev

 GitKraken Status

-The Focus View will provide you with a summary of pull requests and issues relevant to you for the filtered selection as well as allow you to take action on these items.
+The Launchpad provides you with a summary of pull requests and issues relevant to you for the filtered selection and allows you to take action on these items.
 Instead of hunting for these pieces of information separately, you can get a holistic view of what you’re working on.
+To begin working with the Launchpad, start by connecting an integration to see your issues and pull requests.

 Cloud Patches